 After your spouse has been served, they will have 30 days to respond to your divorce complaint if they live in the state of South Carolina.
 They will have 35 days to respond if they live in another state.

-Your spouse may respond in several different ways:
+Your spouse may respond in one of the following ways:

 - If your spouse agrees to your divorce terms, they will file an answer reflecting their consent.
 When spouses agree to all terms of a divorce, it is considered an uncontested divorce.

-- If your spouse does not agree to the terms you have set out in your complaint, they may file a counterclaim making their own demands or raising additional issues.
+- If your spouse does not agree to the terms you have set out in your complaint, they may file a counterclaim, making their demands or raising additional issues.
 When you and your spouse cannot agree to the terms of your divorce, your divorce will be considered contested.

 Other Things to Consider